crowdsecurity/cs-fastly-bouncer/docker/README.md

         max_items: 20000 # max_items refers to the capacity of IP/IP ranges to ban/captcha.
         activate: false # Set to true, to activate the new config in production
         captcha_cookie_expiry_duration: '1800'  # Duration to persist the cookie containing proof of solving captcha
+        reference_version: null # # Optional: specify a specific version to clone from instead of the active version

 update_frequency: 10 # Duration in seconds to poll the crowdsec API
 log_level: info # Valid choices are either of "debug","info","warning","error"